Skip to content

 Note that only substitution type lookups are allowed in Stylistic Set and Character Variant features and the features must be in the GSUB table.
 There may be cases where variant positioning behavior is needed, such as a feature that controls whether a particular diacritic is drawn touching its base or separated from it.
 While it may seem reasonable to use positioning type lookups and place the features in the GPOS table, it is unlikely that rendering engines will actually process such features.

-The OpenType specification suggests that software should:
+The OpenType specification suggests that shaping software should:

 assemble all lookups from the set of chosen features, and apply the lookups in the order given in the LookupList table.
+(For fonts developed using Adobe Feature File sourcecode, this will be the order that lookups appear in the FEA source.)

 However in actual implementations this isn’t how it is usually done.
 Instead, features are divided into sets, and the sets are processed in a specific order.
 Within a set, all the lookups associated with the included features are executed (in lookup order, which is the order the lookups are defined in the file) before moving on to the next set of features.